Computer and Information Systems (MS)

 CIS 645 | Web Application Security | 3 cr

 Explores vulnerabilities and defenses of web-based software systems.
 Covers web architecture, document security, authentication and attacks and defenses of client-side controls, authentication, session management, access controls, data stores and back-end components.
-Not open to those with credit in CSCI 445.
+Multi-career cross-listing: CSCI 445.
+Not available for those with credit in: CSCI 445.

 Offered: Occasionally.